ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 ## Collect a list of embedded HTTP content

-Embedded content in webpages (images, javascript files, stylesheets) may be referenced with an explicit protocol of `http://`.
-This may be hardcoded in template files or database content.
-Modify these to load over `https://`, as a secure version is always be preferred.
-[The protocol relative URL is now an anti-pattern](http://www.paulirish.com/2010/the-protocol-relative-url/).
+Embedded content in webpages (images, javascript files, stylesheets) may be referenced with protocol of `http://`.
+This could be hardcoded in a file or database content.
+These references should be changed to load over `https://`, as the secure version is always preferred ([Protocol relative URLs are an anti-pattern](http://www.paulirish.com/2010/the-protocol-relative-url/)).

-Finding every instance of embedded content served over HTTP can be challenging.
-Thankfully, a mechanism for building a list of insecurely served assets is available: Content Security Policy Report Only, a specific usage of [Content Security Policy (CSP)](http://www.html5rocks.com/en/tutorials/security/content-security-policy/).
+Finding every instance of embedded content served over HTTP is a challenge of itself.
+Thankfully, a mechanism for building a list of insecurely served assets has been implemented: Content Security Policy Report Only, a specific usage of [Content Security Policy (CSP)](http://www.html5rocks.com/en/tutorials/security/content-security-policy/).
 CSP is an HTTP header which defines an embedded content loading policy that a web browser will respect.
 For example, a policy could dictate the browser should only load image assets over a specific CDN host, and the browser will refuse to load image assets from other hosts.

 To build a list of insecure embedded assets, we can define a policy that all assets should be loaded over HTTPS, and use CSP in Report-Only mode, which will send a report of embedded content policy violations to a URL of our choice.
 This allows you to collate all your embedded insecure content into a list of things to change.